-What Veterinarians Need to Know About Telehealth
+What Veterinarians in Illinois Need to Know About Telehealth

 Telehealth is a big part of the future of medicine – and it is not just for humans!
 Using technology as a tool to augment your veterinary medicine practice can enhance your business and better serve your patients (and their human parents).
 But before you take the leap, it is critical to understand the complexities and legal challenges of providing telehealth.